monsoonmaelstrom/book2/book2.md

 “Yes,” Liam agrees, trailing his fingers over the bare skin of my upper arm, and goosebumps spread across my skin in response.

 “Earlier on the bridge, what happened?”
-I ask as I move a little bit closer, since he seemed to have noticed something I didn’t.
+I question, as I move a little bit closer, since he seemed to have noticed something I didn’t.

 In response to my question, Liam kisses me.
 His mouth is soft on mine at first, but I sense the heat behind it, and as I tilt my head for a better angle, his intensity grows, and I press into him matching it.
 His lips part and I don’t need any additional invitation, my tongue is sliding over his.
 His hands move down to my waist and then around my hips as he pulls me closer, and I moan softly against his mouth.

 He pulls away suddenly and says, “That.”

 “What?”
-I ask uncertainly.
+I ask, confused.

 “You didn’t feel it?”

 I shake my head.

-“Pay attention to the magic stretching between us,” Liam tells me before quickly bringing his mouth back to mine.
+“Pay attention to the magic stretching between us,” Liam orders before quickly bringing his mouth back to mine.

-I try not to be distracted by the sensation of his tongue stroking over mine, and his hand gripping my ass as his hips press into mine, but I’m quickly losing focus to the feel of his body against mine.
-He moves onto his back pulling me on top of him, and I feel every hard line of his body beneath me.
+I try not to be distracted by the sensation of his tongue stroking over mine, and his hand gripping my ass as his hips press into mine, but I’m quickly losing focus to the feel of his body against me.
+He moves onto his back pulling me on top of him, and I feel every hard line of his body beneath mine.
 His hand moves up to caress my breast.
-The thrill of the sensation has me arching into his hand, moaning.
+The thrill of the sensation has me arching into his palm, moaning.
 Somehow, I’m still paying enough attention that I see it this time.

 The magic between us flares, evidently in response to my desire for him.
 I pull back suddenly, gasping.
 I’m leaking magic.
 My cheeks go hot as I jump to my feet, moving away from the bed, from Liam.